CVE-2026-6700: CWE-352 Cross-Site Request Forgery (CSRF) in xavortm DX Sources

 Description

-The DX Sources WordPress plugin up to version 2.
-0. 1 is vulnerable to Cross-Site Request Forgery (CSRF) due to missing or incorrect nonce validation in the settings_page_build function.
-This vulnerability allows an attacker to trick a logged-in administrator into submitting a forged request that modifies the plugin's configuration.
-The vulnerability has a CVSS score of 4.
-3, indicating medium severity.
+The DX Sources WordPress plugin up to version 2.0.1 contains a Cross-Site Request Forgery (CSRF) vulnerability due to missing or incorrect nonce validation in the settings_page_build function.
+This flaw allows an attacker to trick a logged-in administrator into submitting a forged request that modifies plugin configuration settings.
+The vulnerability requires user interaction, such as clicking a malicious link, and does not allow direct compromise of confidentiality or availability.
+The CVSS score is 4.3, indicating medium severity.
 No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis